Kathy Bates Biography

 education: Southern Methodist University, White Station High School

-Kathy Bates was born as Kathleen Doyle ‘Kathy’ Bates to Bertye Kathleen and Langdon Doyle Bates.
+Kathy Bates was born Kathleen Doyle ‘Kathy’ Bates to Bertye Kathleen and Langdon Doyle Bates.
 While her mother was a homemaker, her father was employed as a mechanical engineer.
 She was the youngest of the three daughters born to the couple.

 She graduated from the university in 1969 majoring in theatre and drama.
-At university, she was a prominent member of the Alpha Delta Pi sorority
+At university, she was a prominent member of the Alpha Delta Pi sorority.

 She first secured a role for herself opposite Christopher Walken at Buffalo's Studio Arena Theatre in Lanford Wilson's world premiere of ‘Lemon Sky’.
 However, to her dismay, the show relocated to New York’s off-Broadway Playhouse Theatre without her.